Skip to content

 • No fingerprint_hash in the payload.
 Two consecutive --strict-anon runs from the same machine are unlinkable from the server's perspective.

-• The signature still proves "the bytes weren't tampered with after signing" — it just doesn't tie the run to a long-term identity.
+• The signature still proves the bytes weren't tampered with after signing — it just doesn't tie the run to a long-term identity.

 --no-upload

-• No network call at all.
-The result is saved to ~/.cache/llm-speed/runs/<isoformat>-<fp_hash>.json and that's it.
+• No network call.
+The result is saved to ~/.cache/llm-speed/runs/<isoformat>-<fp_hash>.json.

 • Re-upload later with llm-speed bench --resume <path> (which verifies the signature locally before posting).